-14. Tuition, Fees and Financial Support
+17. Tuition, Fees and Financial Support

-a.
+17.1.
 Tuition and Fees

 Students can estimate tuition and fee costs online.
 In addition to tuition, students are responsible for paying a number of required student fees.
-Currently, the School of Sustainability does not charge an additional program fee for this program, which uses general graduate tuition and fee rates for courses with the SOS prefix.
+Currently, the School of

+Sustainability charges a program fee, also known as differential tuition, for the MSUS program.
+The fee is \$100 per credit hour.
 Some courses have additional course fees and courses offered by other departments may charge a different tuition rate.
 Tuition and fees are set by the Arizona Board of Regents and are subject to change.